The number one reason to visit Seville: it has everything you’re looking for in a Spanish city

 • Weather: Seville is the hottest spot in Spain.
 In Summer temperatures of 35°C to 40°C are quite common.
 The best time to visit Seville is definitely spring or autumn (fall) as it isn't as hot as in summer but still nice, warm & sunny.

-• Preparing for your trip: browse this list of travel books about Seville or the Andalucia region or check out this online Spain destination guide.
+• Preparing for your trip: browse this list of travel books about Seville or the Andalusia region or check out this online Spain destination guide.

 Experience Seville via our time-lapse video